diegomezg/devops-trainee-program/12 - Configuration management/activities/2 - High level tools/04 - Supermarket.md

 2. Stove - used to version and publish cookbooks to a supermarket (either public or private).

 ### Expected deliverables
-- Show and explain the flow to bootstrap and to manage a node with chef server.
+- Show and explain the usage of Chef SuperMarket.

 ### Evaluation